Clinical Training

 Psychology Department Research

 Several UCCS professors of psychology conduct research on mental health, cognitive functioning, and aging through the Aging and Gerontology Centers.
 Research conducted by these professors has been presented at national conferences and published in professional journals.
-The general goal of this research is to expand our knowledge of cognitive functioning and mental health among older adults, and how older adults can maintain their well-being.
+The general goal of this research is to expand our knowledge of cognitive functioning and mental health among older adults, and evaluate how older adults can maintain their well-being.

 Below are UCCS faculty who conduct research through the Aging Center: